gtk-rs/lgpl-docs/atk/vendor.md

 Indicates that the object is the "default" active component, i.e. the object which is activated by an end-user press of the "Enter" or "Return" key.
 Typically a "close" or "submit" button.
 <!-- enum StateType::variant Animated -->
 Indicates that the object changes its appearance dynamically as an inherent part of its presentation.
 This state may come and go if an object is only temporarily animated on the way to a 'final' onscreen presentation.
-`note` some applications, notably content viewers, may not be able to detect all kinds of animated content.
+**note**: some applications, notably content viewers, may not be able to detect all kinds of animated content.
 Therefore the absence of this state should not be taken as definitive evidence that the object's visual representation is static; this state is advisory.